 When determining the medical fitness of applicants and licensed drivers, the DVLA must ensure that drivers meet the criteria as set on their guidelines, and you may be requested to have a cardiac test before proceeding with your application.

 An Exercise Treadmill Test for DVLA, also called an Exercise ECG or Stress test, is a test where the electrical activity of your heart is recorded through an electrocardiogram whilst you walk on a treadmill machine.
 The idea of this test is to objectively assess how well your heart functions during increased activity.
+At the London Centre for Advanced Cardiology we use the Bruce Protocol.

 The Exercise Treadmill Test for DVLA will be conducted by a doctor who will attach special sensors called electrodes to your chest.
 Your heart rate and blood pressure will be monitored throughout the test.
 You will also be monitored for any symptoms such as chest pain/tightness or dizziness.